openrndr/openrndr-template/README.md

 ## Updating OPENRNDR, ORX and other dependencies

 The openrndr-template depends on various packages including the core [openrndr](https://github.com/openrndr/openrndr/) and the [orx](https://github.com/openrndr/orx/) extensions.
 The version numbers of these dependencies are specified in your [libs.versions.toml](gradle/libs.versions.toml) file.
-If you want to learn about file format visit the [Gradle documentation](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml) website.
+Learn more about this file in the [Gradle documentation](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml) website.

 Newer versions of OPENRNDR and ORX bring useful features and bug fixes.
 The most recent versions are
 <br>![openrndr version](https://maven-badges.herokuapp.com/maven-central/org.openrndr/openrndr-application/badge.svg) for OPENRNDR.
 <br>![orx version](https://maven-badges.herokuapp.com/maven-central/org.openrndr.extra/orx-parameters-jvm/badge.svg) for ORX.

-Switch to the [next-version branch](https://github.com/openrndr/openrndr-template/tree/next-version) or enter these version numbers in your toml file.
+Switch to the [next-version branch](https://github.com/openrndr/openrndr-template/tree/next-version) or enter these versions manually in your toml file.
 They can look like "0.4.3" or "0.4.3-alpha4".
 Use the complete string, as in:

     openrndr = "0.4.3-alpha4"
         orx = "0.4.3-alpha4"

 You can add other dependencies needed by your project to your [build.gradle.kts](build.gradle.kts) file, inside the `dependencies { }` block.

-Remember to reload the Gradle configuration after changing any dependencies.
+⚠️ Remember to reload the Gradle configuration after changing any dependencies.

 ## Run other Kotlin programs from the command line